imixs/imixs-cloud/doc/CICD.md

 # Imixs-Cloud - CI/CD

-Continous Integration (CI) and Continous Delivery (CD) are important building blocks for a cloud environment.
+Continuous Integration (CI) and Continuous Delivery (CD) are important building blocks for a cloud environment.
 The open source project [Concourse](https://concourse-ci.org/) provides a simple mechanic to manage resources, tasks, and jobs and presents a general approach to automation.

 ## Installation

-The installation constist of two parts.
+The installation consists of two parts.

  - Installation of the concourse server and worker nodes
  - Installation of the command line tool fly